spacotto/Born2beRoot/srcs/debian-ft-ssh.md

 ### Port 22
 The standard TCP port that the SSH daemon (sshd) listens on.
 This can be changed for security reasons in the server's configuration file.
 >[!TIP]
->Display SSH-related ports by running the following command:
+>Display the allowed ports by running the following command:
 >```
->sudo ss -tlp | grep ssh | cut -d: -f2
+>sudo ufw status
 >```

 ### Authentication